10 Reasons Kyushu Is Japan’s Best-Kept Secret: Volcanoes, Onsen, and More!

 Takachiho is a small town in Miyazaki Prefecture that is steeped in mythology and is considered one of the most spiritual places in Japan.

-The area is most famously home to the Takachiho Gorge, a stunning natural gorge known for its crystal-clear mountain waters that is said to have been formed by the god Susanoo.
+The area is most famously home to the Takachiho Gorge, a beautiful natural gorge known for its crystal-clear mountain waters that are said to have been formed by the god Susanoo.

 Takachiho-kyo is truly a sight to see because its cliffs, chock-full of twisted stones, look like the scales of a dragon.
 Visitors can take a boat ride through the gorge and see the waterfall that is said to be the home of the god’s wife.